chadsansing/open-facilitation/README.md

 * Each subsection will unpack part of that topic
 * Each subsection will also suggest assignments that can help you develop your facilitation skills further.

+For the purposes of this guide, "facilitation" and "teaching" are synonymous, and an "event" can be any instance of facilitation or teaching from a single class to a multi-day workshop to a multi-module online course.

 If you’re curious about facilitating different kinds of work - such as event planning or project management - check out Mozilla’s [Open Leadership programs](https://mozilla.github.io/leadership-training/), as well.

 If you have ideas about how to improve this resource, please share them with us.
 Email curriculum manager [Chad Sansing](mailto:chad@mozillafoundation.org) or file an issue in [this GitHub repo](https://github.com/chadsansing/open-facilitation).